Man featured in hit podcast ‘S-Town’ killed by police during standoff, authorities say

 The state agency is reviewing the shooting and will turn its findings over to the Bibb County district attorney.

-“S-Town” begins telling the story of a reputed killing and also another death and winds up focusing on McLemore and his tortured relationship with the town of Woodstock.
+“S-Town” begins telling the story of a reputed killing and also another death and winds up focusing on the eccentric McLemore, a restorer of antique clocks, and his tortured relationship with the town of Woodstock.
 Several people in his life were also featured, including Goodson.

+“Because you know, I ain’t ever had no daddy worth a damn.
+He’s just about the only daddy I’ve got,” Goodson said of McLemore in the the third episode of the podcast.

 “I know that everyone wants answers and details, myself included,” Woodstock Mayor Jeff Dodson said in a statement Monday.
 “Tyler was well known and loved by myself, his family and this community.
 That love extends far beyond due to the S-Town podcast.